 Yoga is an accessible avenue to release this stored trauma.
 This holistic healing practice brings you back into your window of tolerance, the state of your nervous system where you feel neutral and safe to manage daily life.
 The longer you feel regulated and safe in your body, the easier it is to return to this state.

-How To Have A Trauma Release
+How to Have a Trauma Release

 There are many ways to explore a trauma release, and you’re welcome to include as many options as you like.